-DOF bucks halt to VAT and excise tax on oil • Jasper Y. Arcalas
+Finance Department warns against suspending oil taxes, citing economic risks • Jasper Y. Arcalas

 SUSPENDING taxes on oil products would do more harm than good as it would hike the national government’s budget deficit and debt-to-GDP ratio while derailing the country’s fiscal recovery, the Finance department said on Tuesday, amid rising calls for such a halt.

-“Any of the proposals will adversely affect our economic and fiscal recovery, our international credit ratings, and our overall debt management strategy, while benefiting primarily the rich and without providing lasting inflation relief,” Finance Secretary Benjamin E. Diokno said in a statement on Tuesday as a response to lawmakers’ proposal of suspending both the value
+“Any of the proposals will adversely affect our economic and fiscal recovery, our international credit ratings, and our overall debt management strategy, while benefiting primarily the rich and without providing lasting inflation relief,” Finance Secretary Benjamin E. Diokno said in a statement on Tuesday as a response to lawmakers’ proposal of suspending both the value-added tax (VAT) and excise taxes on oil products.

 The latest push came from Senate Minority Leader Koko Pimentel, who prodded the Marcos government to provide a “lifeboat” to countless Filipinos struggling with skyrocketing fuel prices.